 Pacific Ocean: Opportunistic hunting of a small M. alfredi population has recently been reported in the islands of Tonga (B. Newton, pers. comm.) and Micronesia (J. Hartup, pers. comm.).
 Because of their isolation and low numbers, such local subpopulations of M. alfredi are extremely vulnerable to any fishing pressure.
-Both species of Manta Rays are not targeted for commercial fishing or subsistence harvest across Fijian waters, and thus now are being currently protected under the Endangered and Protected Species Act, and its attending regulation.
-The two species of Manta Rays would be protected under the CITES Appendix ii Listing soon, which comes into force on 14 September, 2014.
+Neither of the Manta species are being targeted for commercial fishing or subsistence harvest across Fijian waters, and thus now are being currently protected under the Endangered and Protected Species Act, and its attending regulation.
+All species of Manta from September 2014 will be protected under CITES Appendix II.

 Indo-Pacific: Manta spp. fisheries have been observed in Indonesia in Lamakera and Lamalera (Nusa Tenggara), Tanjung Luar (Lombok), Cilacap (Central Java) and Kedonganan (Bali) (Dewar 2002, White et al. 2006, Barnes 2005).
 Most fisheries are targeted and have arisen or greatly increased over the past ten years.
 In and around the Wayag and Sayang Islands in Raja Ampat, Indonesia, where shark populations have collapsed, shark fishermen have reportedly begun to target Manta spp.
 (Donnelly et al. 2003).
 In Lamakera, when motorized boats replaced traditional dugout canoes to target Manta spp., catch rates increased by an order of magnitude above historic levels (Dewar 2002).
+Lamakera fishermen reported in 2002 that previously manta rays had occurred in the channel near the village, but were no longer seen nearshore, suggesting possible local extirpation of a reef manta population (Dewar 2002).